 Please note that a person may not file an appeal of a payment order, a notice of unfounded complaint or a notice of voluntary compliance directly with the CIRB.
 If a person affected by a payment order, a notice of unfounded complaint or a notice of voluntary compliance disagrees with the order or notice, they may request the Minister to conduct a formal review of the order or notice.
 For more information about filing a request for review, please contact the ESDC Labour Program.

-After the Minister issues his or her review decision, a person affected by the review decision may file an appeal of the review decision, pursuant to sections 251.11(1) and (1.2) of the Code,with the CIRB.
+After the Minister issues his or her review decision, a person affected by the review decision may file an application to appeal the review decision, pursuant to sections 251.11(1) and (1.2) of the Code,with the CIRB.

-Who may file an appeal directly with the CIRB and when can such an appeal be filed?
+Who may file an application to appeal directly with the CIRB, and when can such an application be filed?

 A person affected by a review decision may file an appeal within 15 days after the day the decision was served, but only on a question of law or jurisdiction.
 An appeal must be in writing and include reasons for the appeal.
 The appeal may be denied if reasons are not provided.

-What must accompany an appeal of a review decision concerning a payment order?
+What must accompany an application to appeal a review decision concerning a payment order?

-How to File an Appeal with the CIRB
+How to File an Application to Appeal with the CIRB

 A Wage Recovery Appeal Form is available online or at one of the Board’s regional offices.
-It is strongly recommended that appellants use this form.
-It asks for the necessary information that the Board requires to consider and determine the appeal.
+It is strongly recommended that applications use this form.
+It asks for the necessary information that the Board requires to consider and determine the application to appeal.
 Not completing this form may cause delays in the appeal process.

-The appellant may file their appeal at any of the Board’s regional offices.
-It may also be submitted electronically through the Board’s e-Filing Web Portal, delivered in person or sent by courier, mail or fax.
-In such cases, the appeal is deemed to be filed on the date of receipt by the Board.
-If the appeal is sent by registered mail, the filing date is the date it was registered and mailed.
+The applicant may file their application to appeal at any of the Board’s regional offices.
+It may also be submitted electronically through the Board’s e-Filing Web Portal, delivered in person or sent by courier or mail.
+In such cases, the application to appeal is deemed to be filed on the date of receipt by the Board.
+If the application to appeal is sent by registered mail, the filing date is the date it was registered and mailed.